davidmweber/soulstar/README.md

   ecosystem.
 - I chose the `#[no_std]` (i.e. no Espressif IDF) option, mostly to feel out the ecosystem in a pure Rust world.
 This is an art piece after all.
-- Async has some significant advantages, particularly with stack management and efficient concurrency, so I have made some effort to use async interfaces wherever possible.
+- Async has some significant advantages, particularly with stack management and efficient concurrency, so async interfaces are used wherever possible.
-- Finding examples like this is not easy so I wanted to make this as complete and idiomatic as possible for others to get a head start.
+- Finding examples like this is not easy, so I wanted to make this as complete and idiomatic as possible for others to get a head start.

 ## Hardware Requirements